 - Promotion of Passenger Assist and how to book it.

 - Promotion of the Turn Up and Go service.

-Our Customer Experience and Commercial Director will represent us on industry forums such as the quarterly Rail Delivery Group Accessibility Group (RDG-AG) meetings and be an active participant in associated working groups.
+Our Head of Customer and Stakeholder Engagement will represent us on industry forums such as the quarterly Rail Delivery Group Accessibility Group (RDG-AG) meetings and be an active participant in associated working groups.

 We will play an active role in the RDG-AG, working with our fellow operators to improve the accessibility of the British rail network by sharing best practice and implementing consistent approaches.
 We will also engage with Network Rail’s Built Environment Accessibility Panel (BEAP).

 We widely consult and engage relevant stakeholders on our plans in relation to accessibility.
-This includes a continuous engagement with RiDC, who have also been consulted in the development of the policy.
 We also engage with the Rail Access & Inclusion Forum for the North to gather further insight and feedback from customers.
 This will give the opportunity to customer who require assistance to report to our board of directors quarterly.

 In addition to Transport Focus, London TravelWatch, the Disabled Persons Transport Advisory Committee and the Mobility and Access Committee for Scotland, and the Rail Ombudsman, we will also seek to work with: